Balanced cross-Kerr coupling for superconducting qubit readout

 Because of the small resonator self-Kerr, the distortion of the qubit-state-dependent resonator coherent states is relatively small, see \cref{fig:readout_performance}(a).
 Under this condition, the resonator state can be approximated as coherent, allowing us to compare our numerical results with the analytical expression for the signal-to-noise ratio (SNR) and the assignment error~\cite{Supplementary_Information, Gambetta:2007,RMP}.
 The assignment error derived from this approximation (full light blue line) closely matches the full stochastic simulations.
 The small discrepancy is primarily due to the self-Kerr nonlinearity of the resonator.
 Given the good agreement between the numerical simulation and the coherent-state approximation, we use the latter to estimate the readout fidelity for finite transmon lifetime and nonideal readout efficiency, something which would be otherwise numerically challenging.
 First, for $T_1 = 30\:\mu s$ (red triangles), the readout fidelity comfortably exceeds $99.9\%$ in $t_m \simeq 17 \: \textrm{ns}$.
 For a longer-lived transmon with $T_1 = 120\: \mu s$ (green squares), the fidelity surpasses $99.99\%$ at $t_m \simeq 21 \: \textrm{ns}$.
 Secondly, assuming an infinite $T_1$ but a readout efficiency of $\eta = 0.5$ consistent with state-of-the-art experiments \cite{Spring:2024, hazra_2024, Walter_disp_readout}, we find a similar readout performance (dashed light blue line).
-Additionally, using quantum optimal control, we can further decrease the assignment error, reaching a readout fidelity of $99.99 \%$ in $t_m \simeq 18$ ns with realistic pulse shapes \cite{Supplementary_Information}.
+Using quantum optimal control (QOC), the assignment error can be further reduced, enabling a readout fidelity of $99.99\%$ within $t_m \simeq 18$ ns using realistic pulse shapes.
+With QOC, the same fidelity can also be achieved in $75$ ns while including resonator reset \cite{Supplementary_Information}.
 We emphasize that these results are based on parameters readily achievable with current hardware.
-Even accounting for reduced efficiencies and $T_1$ limitations, our results indicate that junction readout could achieve a fidelity exceeding $99.99\%$ in under $30\ \text{ns}$, outperforming state-of-the-art readout experiments by an order of magnitude.
+Even accounting for reduced efficiency and $T_1$ limitations, our results indicate that junction readout could achieve a fidelity exceeding $99.99\%$ in under $30\ \text{ns}$ of integration time, outperforming state-of-the-art readout experiments by an order of magnitude.